 This mechanism allows the incorporation of mundane tasks such as arithmetic, I/O, and other tasks not directly related to transformation, but necessary for the integration of transformations with the other parts of a transformation system.

 6.4.1.
 Implementing Primitives¶

 The Stratego Library provides all the primitives for I/O, arithmetic, string processing, and process control that are usually needed in Stratego programs.
 However, it is possible to add new primitives to a program as well.
 That requires linking with the compiled program a library that implements the function.
-See the documentation of ? for instructions.

 6.5.
 External Definitions¶